||Messiahs, "Success," and the Way of Jesus: A Palm Sunday Sermon

 That’s the message I hear when I listen closely to the world around me.
 Success is celebrated; failure is mocked.
 Success means: you matter; failure means: you don’t.

-I live in Cambridge, Massachusetts, five minutes from Harvard and ten fifteen minutes from MIT.
+I live in Cambridge, Massachusetts, five minutes from Harvard and ten or fifteen minutes from MIT.
 For a lot of people, just getting here is a success in itself.
-For others, getting here only part of the journey to success.
+For others, getting here is only part of the journey to success.
 Not everyone completes their journey; some journeys end here.
 Here is where success and failure often hang in the balance.

 How do You define “success”?

 If you’re smart, what does “success” look like for you?